lcouper/CocciGenomics/Scripts/README.md

 ## Nucleotide diversity, θπ

 θπ is the average number of pairwise differences *per site* between all sequences in a population.
 Here, we want to calculate θπ separately for clinical and environmental isolates from CA.
+Note that we are calculating this statistic PER SITE, but we will calculate the average per gene in R.
+**Key note: Pi is only calculated on variant sites.
+Thus if you calculate averages per gene, values will be inflated because it assumes non-variant sites were also included.
+SO, in order to normalize for these non-variant sites, you need to identify the 'callable regions'.
+We did this using:
+extract_callable_regions.py (python script in RefGenonme directory)

 | Interpretation of θπ | Description |
 |-----------------------------|-------------|